THURSDAY, FEBRUARY 7:

 THURSDAY, JANUARY 3:

 A fifth team comprising of Steve Crabtree (UK) and Sam Wells (UK) have arrived today in Nigeria to continue with distributions to flood-affected families in Kogi State and River State.

 The second team comprising of Ian Neal (UK) and Tom Newman (UK) have distributed 150 ShelterBox to families affected by the floods at a camp in Mbale.
-Team 3 has arrived for handover and to continue distributions.
+Team 3 has arrived to continue distributions.

-The ShelterBox Response Team (SRT) on the ground in Nigeria has been working with Rotary in the flood stricken country, whilst awaiting the arrival of the first consignment of boxes.
+The ShelterBox Response Team (SRT) on the ground in Nigeria has been working with Rotary in the flood stricken country, while awaiting the arrival of the first consignment of boxes.

 SRT members, Mike Greenslade (AU) and Derek Locke (US) flew south to Port Harcourt, in Rivers State, to meet with Rotary and local government contacts to continue assessing the need for emergency shelter.

 "Many of the flood affected areas remain underwater and unseasonal daily rainstorms have only exacerbated the situation," said Mike.

 "Following a meeting with the Deputy Governor of Rivers State, His Excellency Tele Ikuru, we were shown around some of the temporary camps in local schools.
 The displaced people are being well looked after but conditions are crowded.
 In Mbiama there were 1,800 people sharing one school, in Akinima, another 1,000.